The Ugly Truth: Marketing Agencies Can’t Turn Your Brand Into Luxury

 And here’s the mistake that kills 90% of independent brands:

-they run to a marketing agency.
+When they finally notice something is wrong, they run to a marketing agency.

 Because marketing feels familiar.